 It shows the whole sky, so the scale is quite small.
 Normally you turn to see different parts of it, so to see the view looking north, for example, hold the map upside down with north at the bottom.
 OK, smartie, so you can’t hold the computer upside down.

 The map shows the sky in mid June at about 10.30 pm, at the start of the month at 11.30 pm, or by the end of the month at 9.30 pm, though at this time of year the sky is too light to see anything at that time.
 All times are BST (Daylight Saving Time).

 |TIP If you aren’t sure of the direction of north from your location, click here for a page on Getting Your Bearings.|

 Making sense of the stars

-If it all looks just like a lot of dots, rather than the load of odd animals and bits of human beings that some sky maps show, here’s the way to get to grips with the sky.
+If it all looks just like a lot of dots, and drives you dotty, here’s the way to get to grips with the sky.
 Start with something familiar and work from there.
 Most people recognise the seven stars that in the UK we call the Plough and in the US is called the Big Dipper.
 If you can’t find it, it’s because you aren’t looking high enough – it’s almost above your head at this time of year, so it’s shown at the centre of this map.

 Other constellations to look for

-It begins the month as a waning crescent in the early morning sky, as last quarter was on 28 March.
-Next comes New Moon on the 5th, though it’s in line with the Sun then and you won’t see it at all.
-You might just see the crescent Moon low down in the western twilight on the 6th about 30 minutes after sunset, but it’ll be easier to see on the 7th.
-There’s first quarter on the 12th, then full Moon is on the 19th.
-The month ends with last quarter on the 26th.
-Sorry, no eclipses this month
+It begins the month as a very thin crescent in the early morning sky, as last quarter was on 26 May.
+Next comes New Moon on the 3rd, though it’s in line with the Sun then and you won’t see it at all.
+You might just see the crescent Moon low down in the western twilight on the 5th about 30 minutes after sunset, but it’ll be easier to see on the 7th, when it’s just below Mars (and will make it easier to find Mars in the bright twilight).
+There’s first quarter on the 10th, then full Moon is on the 17th.
+The month ends with last quarter on the 25th.
+Sorry, no eclipses this month.